Static electricity refers to an electrical charge that builds up due to contact between

 This explains the various anomalies above, such as why it is possible for

-a strongly negative object to attract a weekly negative one (point 5).
+a strongly negative object to attract a weakly negative one (point 5).
 The VDCL attractive

 force in this case is stronger than the ordinary repulsive Coulombs force.